-In the PMF event, flood extents expand significantly, as a result of the substantially higher flow in this event.
+In the PMF event, flood extents expand beyond the main channel significantly, as a result of the substantially higher flow in this event.
 Peak flow rates at each of the Towamba River study areas are summarised in Table 6-1.
-The table shows that the PMF is approximately 3 times larger than the 1% AEP at Towamba, and up to nearly 6 times higher in the upper catchment at Wyndham.
+The table shows that the PMF event flow is approximately 3 times larger than the 1% AEP event flow at Towamba, and up to nearly 6 times higher in the upper catchment at Wyndham.

-As would be expected given these flows, velocities through the main channel are significant at all sites, with peak river velocities of between 5 and 6 metres per second occurring at all sites in the 1% AEP event.
+As would be expected given the large flows, velocities through the main channel are high at all sites, with peak river velocities of between 5 and 6 metres per second occurring at all sites in the 1% AEP event.

-Access routes along the river (not the crossings) are typically outside the 1% AEP event, and are only affected in the PMF event.
+Access routes along the river (except the river crossings) are typically outside the 1% AEP event, and are only affected in the PMF event.
 The exception being Big Jack Mountain Road in New Buildings, which is inundated in the 1% AEP event.
-Further details on road closures and bridge and crossing overtopping is provided in Section 7.3.
+Further details on road flooding, and bridge and crossing overtopping is provided in Section 7.3.
 Further site-specific information for each of the Towamba River study area is provided in the following sections.